in-c0/join-hult-prize/readme.md

 2. We will decide as a team on which project idea should be used.
 Voting ends on <b>end of 10th Feb 2024</b>
 3. We will prepare a group pitch of our chosen idea (4 min) on <b>10th Feb 2024</b>
 4. We will film ourselves doing a 4-minute pitch, upload it on YouTube, and fill out the application form on  <b>11th Feb 2024</b>
-Application involves submission of [3 min Pitch Slides PDF] (https://drive.google.com/file/d/1daRtnngKt26blgUv2eX_A70nlM93w3S9/view), [Startup One Pager] (https://s3.amazonaws.com/accelerator.app/2024+Startup+One-Pager+Template+%282%29_9bCmUOpLEC_iqUSa3IwZO.pdf), and a 3-4 min pitch video uploaded on Youtube.
+Application involves submission of [3 min Pitch Slides PDF](https://drive.google.com/file/d/1daRtnngKt26blgUv2eX_A70nlM93w3S9/view), [Startup One Pager](https://s3.amazonaws.com/accelerator.app/2024+Startup+One-Pager+Template+%282%29_9bCmUOpLEC_iqUSa3IwZO.pdf), and a 3-4 min pitch video uploaded on Youtube.

 5. The application result will be finalized and accepted by 23 February 2024.
 Once accepted, we will schedule a rehearsal of the Finals Pitch Night.